aws-samples/serverless-coffee-workshop/instructions/content/1b-workflow/7-Events/_index.en.md

 ## 2. Emitting an order finished event.

-In this section, you add an EventBridge PutEvents state that emits an event if the shop is closed or there is no capacity to accept new orders.
+In this section, you add an EventBridge PutEvents state that emits a final event when the order has finished, and the workflow has completed.

 ### Step-by-step instructions ##